viniciusml/Sammy-on-ice/README.md

-Accepted as WWDC 2019 Submission.
+Accepted for WWDC 2019 Scholarship.

 # Sammy on ice